doofmars/lp-np/README.md

 This was done with the long-lasting wish to create some hardware.
 A keyboard (numpad in this case) is a first project with less complexity on the used parts and hardware.
-In the past I gathered some experience in ordering and soldering a [Corne](https://github.com/foostan/crkbd) keyboard and for creating this project I used the Kicad files as a template.
+In the past I gathered some experience in ordering and soldering a [Corne](https://github.com/foostan/crkbd) keyboard and for creating this project I used the KiCad files as a template.
 This helped me to get the (hopefully) right schematic and after some trial and error a layout that looks right.
 The next step is to order the parts and get hold on a hotplate.